 Recently I found several cute glass jar lantern lights at various craft & antique shops when we took a fun quick trip to Granbury, Texas.
 Of course I thought to myself: “I can make that!”

 Now living out in the country without city lighting & all, it gets really dark at night.
 So a bright light outside will certainly attract every flying bug in sight!
 I prefer a soft, gentle light.

-I thought about various canning jars I had around the house and ways to affix the hanger.
+I thought about various canning jars I had around the house and ways to affix a hanger so I could place it up higher if I wanted.
 But I wanted something pretty too, ya know?

 The Perfect Repurposed Jar… For CHEAP!

 Then one day, it happened.
 We were attending a garage sale in Amarillo, TX with my favorite aunt when I saw a pretty blue flip-top jar, but the top was missing.
 Since it was ‘broken‘ they only wanted a quarter for it.

 But this was PERFECT for my little porch lantern since I wouldn’t need the top anyway.
 I practically danced to the seller as I handed her that quarter!